wya58/python-projects/README.md

 Project Previews:

-📈 **Portfolio Risk Attribution**: Builds predictive models for portfolio returns and decomposes portfolio risk by sector and model-driven factors.
-Incorporates GARCH models to estimate volatility and backtests Value-at-Risk (VaR) and Expected Shortfall (ES) to evaluate model performance.
+📈 **Portfolio Risk Attribution**: Builds predictive models for portfolio returns and decomposes portfolio risk by sector and model-driven factors.Estimated and backtested portfolio VaR and Expected Shortfall using ARIMA+GARCH and historical simulations to assess downside risk.

 💳 **Loan Repayment Prediction**: Uses logistic regression to predict the likelihood of loan repayment, incorporating borrower characteristics and loan features.